 Major changes in science, technology, communications, trade patterns, financial systems, population movement, the environment and many other matters of international concern mean that more and more law is made through international processes.
 The powers of national governmental institutions are correspondingly reduced.
 This has important consequences for national and international constitutional processes.
 Parliament has an opportunity to scrutinise and comment on the more significant international treaties before they are ratified by the executive.

 In theory, many parts of the constitution can be amended by legislation passed by a simple majority of the Members of Parliament.
 That power is, however, restrained by law, convention, practice, and public acceptance.

 Some limits on constitutional change arise from the international obligations just mentioned.

-It is also accepted, at the level of convention, that those voting requirements also apply to any proposal to amend the protective provision.
-Similarly, Standing Orders provide that an entrenched provision should be adopted by the House only by the vote which would be required for the amendment or repeal of the provision being entrenched.
+It is also accepted, at the level of convention, that those voting requirements apply to any proposal to amend the protective provision.
+Similarly, Standing Orders provide that an entrenched provision is to be adopted by the House only by the vote that would be required for the amendment or repeal of the provision being entrenched.
 The 1986 Constitution Act itself was enacted with general bipartisan support in the House.
 And recommendations to the House for new Standing Orders, in accordance with convention, are adopted by consensus in the Standing Orders Committee.

 Other constitutional changes arise from legislation enacted in the regular way, such as the New Zealand Bill of Rights Act 1990, from decisions of the courts, from new prerogative instruments, and from changing practices (which may contribute to new conventions).
 Some matters are better left to evolving practice rather than being made the subject of formal statement.
 But such development, like other changes to the constitution, should always be based on relevant principle.